Tune In to the 6 Best Italian Radio Stations for Learning the Language

 In addition to its audio selection, Radio Italia offers written articles about Italian pop culture.

-Being the largest community radio station in all of Europe, Radio Popolare (Popular Radio) is a left-leaning political radio station that specializes in information and current affairs.
+Being one of the largest community radio stations in all of Europe, Radio Popolare (Popular Radio) is a left-leaning political radio station that specializes in information and current affairs.
 In addition to its political shows, its eclectic music selection often includes experimental and international music as well as Italian folk music.

 On the talk radio side, this radio station is pretty heavy on politics and current affairs, but listeners can also find quirky radio gems such as Minima Astrologica (Minimal Astrology) by Marco Pesatori, a weekly show focused exclusively on astrology and the cosmos.